The threat was made by representatives of hundreds of protesting workers who marched to Lonmin's Karee mine, from Marikana on Wednesday.

 Thiroun, who arrived at the gate escorted by two heavily armed bodyguards on Wednesday afternoon, told the workers' representatives to go back to the negotiating table and sign the peace accord.

 "Violence doesn't solve anything.
+It is not in everyone's interest."

 When the marchers arrived at the mine, police took up position about 500 metres from an entrance gate, and kept a close watch.
 Two helicopters circled overhead.